Data

 In-line citationIf you have limited space (e.g. in data visualizations), you can use this abbreviated in-line citation:

-United Nations Office on Drugs and Crime (2023) – with minor processing by Our World in Data
+United Nations Office on Drugs and Crime (2024); Population based on various sources (2023) – with major processing by Our World in Data

 Full citation